WebReflection/gc-hook/README.md

   console.log(id, 'not needed anymore');
 };

-// id can be any primitive in here export const relate = (id, ref) => {
+// id can be any primitive in here and ref must be used as return export const relate = (id, ref) => {
   return create(id, onGC, { token: false, return: ref });
 };